apache/druid/docs/api-reference/tasks-api.md

   ~ under the License.
   -->

 This document describes the API endpoints for task retrieval, submission, and deletion for Apache Druid.
-Tasks are individual jobs performed by Druid to complete operations such as ingestion and compaction.
+Tasks are individual jobs performed by Druid to complete operations such as ingestion, querying, and compaction.

 In this document, `{domain}` is a placeholder for the server address of deployment.
 For example, on the quickstart configuration, replace `{domain}` with `http://localhost:8888`.